Mahmoud6Elhaddad/Email-Spam-AI-Visual-Security-System/README.md

 - The image-based spam detection performance is lower compared to text-based models.
 - OCR-extracted text differs significantly from formal email text.
-- NLP models (BERT & ML) were trained primarily on structured email datasets, not noisy OCR-generated text.
+- NLP models (DistilBERT & ML) were trained primarily on structured email datasets, not noisy OCR-generated text.
 - The image spam dataset used was relatively small and lacked diversity, affecting generalization.
 - OCR errors can propagate into the text classification stage.